 Shoulder Shrugging

 ♥ Shrug your shoulders up, down, forwards, and backwards.
-Hold each one for a count of 5 then relax
+Hold each one for a count of 5 then relax.

 ♥ Continue also with the arm raises as described in the physiotherapy section of this booklet as they help regain flexibility and strength of your chest and shoulder joints.